A General and Transferable Local Hybrid Functional for Electronic Structure Theory and Many-Fermion Approaches: Computational Methods

 \section{Computational Methods}

-The accuracy of the new density functional approximation is assessed for thermochemical properties such as atomization energies and barrier heights, excitation energies, M\"ossbauer isomer shifts, NMR spin--spin coupling constants, NMR shieldings and shifts, magnetizabilities, EPR hyperfine coupling constants, and EPR g-tensors.
-Here, NMR coupling constants, NMR shifts, and EPR properties are also calculated within the relativistic framework, which is necessary for heavy elements.
+The accuracy of the new density functional approximation is assessed for thermochemical properties such as atomization energies and barrier heights, excitation energies, M\"ossbauer isomer shifts, NMR spin--spin coupling constants, NMR shieldings and shifts, magnetizabilities, as well as EPR hyperfine coupling constants.

 For brevity, computational details for the benchmark studies below are listed in the Supporting Information.
-Furthermore, results for M\"ossbauer isomer shifts or contact densities, NMR coupling constants, NMR shielding constants and shifts, as well as EPR hyperfine coupling constants and EPR g-tensors are only presented in the Supporting Information.
-Here, we just stress the main findings from these benchmark studies.
-That is, the new LHF improves the performance for M\"ossbauer isomer shifts and NMR shieldings.
-NMR shieldings and shifts were among the properties described poorly by the predecessor TMHF.
-EPR properties are still obtained with good accuracy.
-Therefore, the new functional eliminates the main weakness of TMHF and is consequently more general and robust.
+Furthermore, more results for M\"ossbauer isomer shifts or contact densities, NMR coupling constants, NMR shielding constants, as well as EPR hyperfine coupling constants are only presented in the Supporting Information.